tworzenieweb/sql-provisioner/README.md

 # SQL Provisioner

-Simple CLI tool for validating SQL files before inserting them into DB.
+Simple CLI tool for database changes deploying.
+It allows to review each dbdeploy file before executution.

 ## Getting Started